Chart Color Schemes

 Lurnea - Cartwright has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely impacting the area.
 Notable ones include the M5 Motorway Westbound Upgrade, Avala Apartments Miller, Milperra Community Hub by Mirvac, and Lurnea Community Hub.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.